Michael A. Schwartz

-Michael Alan Schwartz is an American academic and psychiatrist based in Austin, Texas.
-In 2018 Schwartz retired as clinical professor of psychiatry and joint professor of humanities in medicine at the Texas A&M School of Medicine.
-He is currently and adjunct professor at this medical school.
-His work has focused on advancing pluralistic, person and people-centered approaches to psychiatric assessment, care and treatment.
+Michael Alan Schwartz is an American academic and psychiatrist based in Weston, Connecticut.
+In 2018, Schwartz retired as clinical professor of psychiatry and joint professor of humanities in medicine at the Texas A&M School of Medicine.
+He continues practicing psychiatry as well as writing and editing psychiatric books and articles.
+His work focuses on advancing pluralistic, person and people-centered approaches to psychiatric assessment, care and treatment.

 Schwartz is one of the founding editors-in-chief of Philosophy, Ethics and Humanities in Medicine, Associate Editor of Philosophy, Psychiatry, & Psychology, and a member of the Comité de Lecture of PSN (Psychiatrie, Sciences humaines, Neurosciences).
 He is a Distinguished Life Fellow of the American Psychiatric Association.

 Education

 Schwartz received his A.B. from Princeton University and his M.D. from Cornell University Medical College.
 Subsequently, he joined Cornell University’s hospital as an intern and continued working there until 1974.
 From 1972 to 1974, he also worked as a clinical associate at the Laboratory of Neuropsychiatry at the National Institute of Mental Health.